Eric Gill: Typefaces and inscriptions

-In 1909, Gill carved Alphabets and Numerals for a book, "Manuscript and Inscription Letters for Schools and Classes and for the Use of Craftsmen", compiled by Edward Johnston.
+In 1909, Gill carved Alphabets and Numerals for a book, Manuscript and Inscription Letters for Schools and Classes and for the Use of Craftsmen, compiled by Edward Johnston.
 He later gave them to the Victoria and Albert Museum so they could be used by students at the Royal College of Art.
-In 1914, Gill had met the typographer Stanley Morison, who was later to become a typographic consultant for the Monotype Corporation.
+In 1914, Gill had met the typographer Stanley Morison, later a typographic consultant for the Monotype Corporation.
 Commissioned by Morison, he designed the Gill Sans typeface in 1927–30.
 Gill Sans was based on the sans-serif lettering originally designed for the London Underground.
 Gill had collaborated with Edward Johnston in the early design of the Underground typeface, but dropped out of the project before it was completed.
 In 1925, he designed the Perpetua typeface for Morison, with the uppercase based upon monumental Roman inscriptions.
 An in-situ example of Gill's design and personal cutting in the style of Perpetua can be found in the nave of the church in Poling, West Sussex, on a wall plaque commemorating the life of Sir Harry Johnston.
 In the period 1930–31, Gill designed the typeface Joanna which he used to hand-set his book, An Essay on Typography.